-One of the primary challenges present in building a real world answer generation system for E-commerce is the noise present in the dataset.
-The dataset used for training and evaluating the models consists of user posted questions and answers which has spelling errors, grammatical inconsistencies and sometimes code switching.
-Another common problem is the presence of irrevelant information and ambiguity in users' opinions present in reviews and similar questions.
-Question, answer pairs along with their information candidates are tabulated in Table \ref{tab:d9}.
-We solve for some of the above mentioned challenges through our work. \\ Ever since their introduction, Transformer \citep{vas} has gained extensive popularity due to their top performance in variety of Natural Language Processing tasks.
-They have surpassed other neural network models such as Recurrent Neural Networks and Convolutional neural networks in natural language understanding and generation.
-The transformer architecture scales well with larger training data and size of the model and allows efficient parallel training.
-In recent years, it is becoming common to pretrain the transformer on a data rich task.
-This pretraining allows the model to learn general knowledge about the language that can be transferred to downstream tasks with few steps of fine tuning.
-The initial pretraining step is often done in an unsupervised fashion on unlabelled data and has resulted in state of the art results in many NLP benchmarks \citep{bert, xlnet, albert}.
+One of the primary challenges present in building answer generation systems for E-commerce is the noise present in the dataset, which consists of user posted questions and answers.
+These have spelling errors, grammatical inconsistencies, and sometimes code switching.
+Another common problem is the presence of irrelevant information and ambiguity of sentiment in users' opinions present in reviews and similar questions.
+Sample question, answer pairs along with their information candidates are tabulated in Table \ref{tab:d9}.
+Sample 2 contains reviews with contradicting sentiments for the same question.
+We attempt to address these challenges in our work. \\ Transformers \citep{vas} have gained extensive popularity due to their top performance in a variety of NLP tasks.
+Transformers scale well with larger training data and allows efficient parallel training.
+In recent years, it is common to pre-train the transformer on a data rich task.
+This allow the model to learn general knowledge about the language that can be transferred to downstream tasks with a few steps of fine tuning.
+The initial pre-training step is often done in an unsupervised fashion on unlabelled data and has resulted in state of the art results in many NLP benchmarks \citep{bert, xlnet, albert}.
 The main advantage of this way of pretraining is due to the availability of large volumes of text data.
-We use pretrained transformers as our models that are further finetuned for the task at hand.\\ Through this work, we propose Multi Source Question Answering Pipeline (MSQAP) consisting of three components, (i) relevancy prediction using a transformer fine tuned on Next Sentence Prediction task, (ii) Ambiguity prediction using a pretrained model and (iii) answer generation using a text to text transformer fine tuned on a large Question Answer dataset to generate accurate and precise response.
+We use pre-trained transformers as our models that are further finetuned for the task at hand.\\ We propose Multi Source Question Answering Pipeline (MSQAP) consisting of three components, (i) relevancy prediction using a transformer fine tuned on Next Sentence Prediction task, (ii) sentiment prediction using a pre-trained model and (iii) answer generation using a text to text transformer fine tuned on a large Question Answer dataset to generate accurate and precise responses.